 A Slicer is an interactive control.
 A Slicer makes your job easy to filter data in a pivot table.
 The following figure shows a pivot table with three Slicers, their headings are: AcctType, OpenedBy, and Branch.
 Each Slicer is containing a particular field.
-In our example, the pivot table is displaying data for Savings account, Opened by New Accts at the Central branch.
+In our example, the pivot table is displaying data for the Savings account, Opened by New Accts at the Central branch.

 Download this sample file to practice yourself

 Filtering what we do with Slicers can be done by using the field labels in the pivot table, but Slicers are targeted for those who might not understand how to filter data in a pivot table.
 You can also use Slicers to create an attractive and easy-to-use interactive “dashboard”.

 To add one or more Slicers in your worksheet, select any cell of your pivot table and then choose Insert ➪ Filter ➪ Slicer.
 The Insert Slicers dialog box will appear, with a list of all fields in your pivot table.
 Place a checkmark next to one or more Fields, and then click OK.

 New Feature: In Excel 2013, Slicers are no more limited to pivot tables.
 The slicer can also be applied to a table (created with Insert ➪ Tables ➪ Table).
 You can move and resize Slicers.
 You can change the look of Slicers too.
-Click the icon in the Slicer’s upper-right corner to clear filtering you have applied in the Slicer.
+Click the icon in the Slicer’s upper-right corner to clear the filtering you have applied in the Slicer.

 Happy Excelling 🙂

 - How to Filter Excel Pivot Tables with Slicers!

 - What is a Pivot Table in Excel – Make a Pivot Table Manually!

 - How to Use Slicers to Filter a Table in Excel 2013